argoproj/argo-events/docs/tutorials/07-filters.md

       - list_of_possible_values
 ```

-If data type is a `string`, then you can pass either an exact value or a regex.
+**Note**: If data type is a `string`, then you can pass either an exact value or a regex.
-If data types is either bool or float, then you need to pass the exact value.
+If data types is bool or float, then you need to pass the exact value.

 1. Lets create a webhook sensor with data filters.